Database#

 objectbox.open_box()

-As an example, a dictionary with the apparent magnitudes can be extracted from the ObjectBox
+object.
+For example, in this example a dictionary with the apparent magnitudes is extracted from the ObjectBox

 app_mag = objectbox.magnitude